 Note: users working with the template will be able to toggle the visibility of this property on a case-by-case basis.

 Using the "Data type" dropdown, you can designate the data types for the property.
 Whichever you choose will be automatically loaded once someone selects that resource type and they will only be able to use these data type for the element when using this resource template.

 - Resource: either an existing Item or Item Set in the Omeka S install.

 - Additional options may be added by modules, such as Numeric Data Types and Value Suggest.

-You can select multiple data types, for example giving users the option of Literal or Resource for input, but not URI.
-All choices will appear in the data types field with an X to the right of their label - click the X to remove that data type.
+You can select multiple data types, for example giving users the option of Text or Resource for input, but not URI.
+All choices will appear in the data types field with an "X" to the right of their label - click the "X" to remove that data type.

-Users who select this resource template when creating an item will still be able to add other properties to the item, and that they will only be required to fill out those which you check as required.
+Users who select this resource template when creating an item will still be able to add other properties to the item, and they will only be required to fill out those fields you check as required.